Rosie and Jim

-Rosie and Jim (sometimes written as Rosie & Jim) is a British children's television programme which was produced by Ragdoll Productions and aired on ITV from 3 September 1990 to 16 May 2000.
+Rosie and Jim (sometimes written as Rosie & Jim) is a British children's television programme which was produced by Ragdoll Productions and aired on the Children's ITV block on ITV from 3 September 1990 to 16 May 2000.
 The programme was then repeated periodically on CITV until 23 July 2004.
-In January 2013, CITV aired the first episode, Locks, as part of the channel's 30th anniversary Old Skool Weekend.

 Story

-Rosie and Jim are two rag dolls who live aboard a narrowboat called the Ragdoll, which is from Birmingham.
+Rosie and Jim are two rag dolls who live aboard a narrowboat called the Ragdoll.
 There, they sit with a concertina on their lap and come alive when no one is looking to explore the world that they pass by on rivers and canals across England.
 They learn to experience things by following the Ragdoll's owner on his or her adventures, and secretly joining in with them.
-Usually, they end up causing trouble, but they are never detected because no one ever sees them.
+Usually, they end up causing trouble, but they are never detected because no adult ever sees them off the boat or come to life.

 Characters

 Rosie

 Rosie (puppeteered and voiced by Rebecca Nagan) is the female rag doll.
 During their adventures, she carries a bag that has her name written on it.
-She wears a yellow dress and has long shaggy black hair.
-She and Jim often refer to the boat driver as "fizzgog" (John Cunliffe), "loopy lobes" (or just "loopy"; Pat Hutchins) and "tootle" (Neil Brewer).
+She wears a yellow dress, red stockings, green shoes, brown earrings and necklace, and has long shaggy black hair tied in a red ribbon.
+She and Jim often refer to the boat driver as "Fizzgog" (John Cunliffe), "Loopy Lobes" (or just "loopy"; Pat Hutchins) and "Tootle" (Neil Brewer).
 She sometimes calls Jim "Noggin".
-Her skin colour became a bit darker from series 2.
+She was given a darker skin colour from series 2.